BlinkID/blinkid-android/README.md

 This recognizer is best for use cases when you need to capture the exact image that was being processed by some other `Recognizer` object at the time its `Result` became `Valid`.
 When that happens, `SuccessFrameGrabber's` [`Result`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/successframe/SuccessFrameGrabberRecognizer.Result.html) will also become `Valid` and will contain described image.
 That image can then be retrieved with [`getSuccessFrame()`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/successframe/SuccessFrameGrabberRecognizer.Result.html#getSuccessFrame--) method.

-## <a name="blinkid_recognizers"></a> BlinkID recognizers
+## <a name="blinkid-recognizers"></a> BlinkID recognizers

-Unless stated otherwise for concrete recognizer, **single side BlinkID recognizers** from this list can be used in any context, but they work best with [`BlinkIdUISettings`](#blinkidUiComponent) and [`DocumentScanUISettings`](#documentUiComponent), with UIs best suited for document scanning.
+Unless stated otherwise for concrete recognizer, **single side BlinkID recognizers** from this list can be used in any context, but they work best with [`BlinkIdUISettings`](#blinkid-ui-component) and [`DocumentScanUISettings`](#document-ui-component), with UIs best suited for document scanning.

-**Combined recognizers** should be used with [`BlinkIdUISettings`](#blinkidUiComponent).
+**Combined recognizers** should be used with [`BlinkIdUISettings`](#blinkid-ui-component).
 They manage scanning of multiple document sides in the single camera opening and guide the user through the scanning process.
 Some combined recognizers support scanning of multiple document types, but only one document type can be scanned at a time.

-### <a name="blinkidSingleSideRecognizer"></a> BlinkID single side recognizer
+### <a name="blinkid-single-side-recognizer"></a> BlinkID single side recognizer
 The [`BlinkIdSingleSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdSingleSideRecognizer.html) scans and extracts data from the single side of the supported document.
 You can find the list of the currently supported documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

-The [`BlinkIdSingleSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdSingleSideRecognizer.html) works best with the [`BlinkIdUISettings` and `BlinkIdOverlayController`](#blinkidUiComponent).
+The [`BlinkIdSingleSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdSingleSideRecognizer.html) works best with the [`BlinkIdUISettings` and `BlinkIdOverlayController`](#blinkid-ui-component).

-### <a name="blinkidMultiSideRecognizer"></a> BlinkID multi side recognizer
+### <a name="blinkid-multi-side-recognizer"></a> BlinkID multi side recognizer
 Use [`BlinkIdMultiSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdMultiSideRecognizer.html) for scanning both sides of the supported document.
 First, it scans and extracts data from the front, then scans and extracts data from the back, and finally, combines results from both sides.
 The [`BlinkIdMultiSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdMultiSideRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the back.
 You can find the list of the currently supported documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

-The [`BlinkIdMultiSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdMultiSideRecognizer.html) works best with the [`BlinkIdUISettings` and `BlinkIdOverlayController`](#blinkidUiComponent).
+The [`BlinkIdMultiSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdMultiSideRecognizer.html) works best with the [`BlinkIdUISettings` and `BlinkIdOverlayController`](#blinkid-ui-component).

-### <a name="mrtdRecognizer"></a> Machine Readable Travel Document recognizer
+### <a name="mrtd-recognizer"></a> Machine Readable Travel Document recognizer
 The [`MrtdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/mrtd/MrtdRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various Machine Readable Travel Documents (MRTDs) like ID cards and passports.
 This recognizer is not bound to the specific country, but it can be configured to only return data that match some criteria defined by the [`MrzFilter`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/mrtd/MrzFilter.html).

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
+You can find information about usage context at the beginning of [this section](#blinkid-recognizers).

-### <a name="mrtd_combined_recognizer"></a> Machine Readable Travel Document combined recognizer
+### <a name="mrtd-combined-recognizer"></a> Machine Readable Travel Document combined recognizer
 The [`MrtdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/mrtd/MrtdCombinedRecognizer.html) scans Machine Readable Zone (MRZ) after scanning the full document image and face image (usually MRZ is on the back side and face image is on the front side of the document).
-Internally, it uses [DocumentFaceRecognizer](#documentFaceRecognizer) for obtaining full document image and face image as the first step and then [MrtdRecognizer](#mrtdRecognizer) for scanning the MRZ.
+Internally, it uses [DocumentFaceRecognizer](#document-face-recognizer) for obtaining full document image and face image as the first step and then [MrtdRecognizer](#mrtd-recognizer) for scanning the MRZ.

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
+You can find information about usage context at the beginning of [this section](#blinkid-recognizers).

-### <a name="passportRecognizer"></a> Passport recognizer
+### <a name="passport-recognizer"></a> Passport recognizer
 The [`PassportRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/passport/PassportRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various passport documents.
 This recognizer also returns face image from the passport.

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
+You can find information about usage context at the beginning of [this section](#blinkid-recognizers).

-### <a name="visaRecognizer"></a> Visa recognizer
+### <a name="visa-recognizer"></a> Visa recognizer
 The [`VisaRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/visa/VisaRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various visa documents.
 This recognizer also returns face image from the visa document.

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
+You can find information about usage context at the beginning of [this section](#blinkid-recognizers).

-### <a name="idBarcodeRecognizer"></a> ID barcode recognizer
+### <a name="id-barcode-recognizer"></a> ID barcode recognizer
 The [`IdBarcodeRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/idbarcode/IdBarcodeRecognizer.html) is used for scanning barcodes from various ID cards.
 Check [this document](https://github.com/BlinkID/blinkid-android/blob/master/documentation/IdBarcodeRecognizer.md) to see the list of supported document types.

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
+You can find information about usage context at the beginning of [this section](#blinkid-recognizers).

-### <a name="documentFaceRecognizer"></a> Document face recognizer
+### <a name="document-face-recognizer"></a> Document face recognizer
 The [`DocumentFaceRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/documentface/DocumentFaceRecognizer.html) is a special type of recognizer that only returns face image and full document image of the scanned document.
 It does not extract document fields like first name, last name, etc. This generic recognizer can be used to obtain document images in cases when specific support for some document type is not available.

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
+You can find information about usage context at the beginning of [this section](#blinkid-recognizers).
-# <a name="embedAAR"></a> Embedding _BlinkID_ inside another SDK
+# <a name="embed-aar"></a> Embedding _BlinkID_ inside another SDK

 You need to ensure that the final app gets all resources required by _BlinkID_.
 At the time of writing this documentation, [Android does not have support for combining multiple AAR libraries into single fat AAR](https://stackoverflow.com/questions/20700581/android-studio-how-to-package-single-aar-from-multiple-library-projects/20715155#20715155).
 The problem is that resource merging is done while building application, not while building AAR, so application must be aware of all its dependencies. **There is no official Android way of "hiding" third party AAR within your AAR.**

 This problem is usually solved with transitive Maven dependencies, i.e. when publishing your AAR to Maven you specify dependencies of your AAR so they are automatically referenced by app using your AAR.
 Besides this, there are also several other approaches you can try:

 - you can ask your clients to reference _BlinkID_ in their app when integrating your SDK
 - since the problem lies in resource merging part you can try avoiding this step by ensuring your library will not use any component from _BlinkID_ that uses resources (i.e. built-in activities, fragments and views, except `RecognizerRunnerView`).
-You can perform [custom UI integration](#recognizerRunnerView) while taking care that all resources (strings, layouts, images, ...) used are solely from your AAR, not from _BlinkID_.
+You can perform [custom UI integration](#recognizer-runner-view) while taking care that all resources (strings, layouts, images, ...) used are solely from your AAR, not from _BlinkID_.
 Then, in your AAR you should not reference `LibBlinkID.aar` as gradle dependency, instead you should unzip it and copy its assets to your AAR’s assets folder, its `classes.jar` to your AAR’s lib folder (which should be referenced by gradle as jar dependency) and contents of its jni folder to your AAR’s src/main/jniLibs folder.
 - Another approach is to use [3rd party unofficial gradle script](https://github.com/adwiv/android-fat-aar) that aim to combine multiple AARs into single fat AAR.
 Use this script at your own risk and report issues to [its developers](https://github.com/adwiv/android-fat-aar/issues) - we do not offer support for using that script.
 - There is also a [3rd party unofficial gradle plugin](https://github.com/Vigi0303/fat-aar-plugin) which aims to do the same, but is more up to date with latest updates to Android gradle plugin.
 Use this plugin at your own risk and report all issues with using to [its developers](https://github.com/Vigi0303/fat-aar-plugin/issues) - we do not offer support for using that plugin.

-# <a name="archConsider"></a> Processor architecture considerations
+# <a name="arch-consider"></a> Processor architecture considerations

 _BlinkID_ is distributed with **ARMv7** and **ARM64** native library binaries.